How Fast Can Commercial Trucks Safely Travel on Highways?

 Traffic experts at the FMCSA published a study that analyzed speed-related accidents involving commercial trucks and determined the following:

-• Approximately 40% of speed-related fatalities happen on curves
+• speed-related fatalities happen on curves

 • Roughly 23% of commercial truck accidents happen when speeding is involved